How to Critically Evaluate Your Own ImagesMay 05, 2020

-Evaluating technique can and should be done in camera and when you return to your computer.
-When you are out capturing photographs of your beautiful everyday moments, you'll want to create strong straight out of camera images.
+Evaluating techniques can and should be done in camera and when you return to your computer.
+When you capture photographs of your beautiful everyday moments, you'll want to create strong straight out of camera images.
 With every image you capture, you want to keep these questions in mind:

 Back at home, when you're sitting in front of your computer, you'll want to ask yourself these questions once again.
 Is there something you could have done differently or better specific to exposure, focus, white balance, composition or light to strengthen your image?
 Is there something you find that you are continually trying to "fix" in your post-processing?
-Perhaps this is an area that needs a little more attention when you are out on location capturing your images.
+Perhaps this area needs a little more attention when you are out on location, capturing your images.

 Let me share a personal story with you.
 As a landscape photographer, I capture many long exposures as they happen to be a favourite technique.
-However, quite often, I found myself returning home to my computer to find that my overall exposure in my longer exposed for images was underexposed too much.
+However, I often found myself returning home to my computer to find that my overall exposure in my longer exposed for images was underexposed too much.
 "Fixing" this issue in post-processing resulted in unnecessary noise in my pictures.
-Critical reflection by my part on this technical aspect in my long exposure photography has resulted in me increasing my exposure times, which has resulted in me producing better quality long exposure landscape images.
+Critical reflection on my part on this technical aspect in my long exposure photography has increased my exposure times, which has resulted in me producing better quality long exposure landscape images.
 Had I not reflected on this issue, I would have continued producing unexposed images.
 My critical reflection resulted in me making changes and becoming a better photographer.

 You can jot down your thoughts if you'd like in your photographer's learning notebook.
 I highly recommend you keep a journal close at hand for your photography journey.
 Looking back through your goals and accomplishments is humbling and rewarding.

 I think that the creative development of a photographer goes through stages.
 Here are my thoughts around the developmental stages of a photographer as an artist: